vccy118/proxmox-igpu-display-out-HWaccel/README.md

 Proxmox VE machines using mini PCs like Intel NUC and Beelink are inexpensive, small and widely available.
 These mini PCs are perfect for running Home Assistant, Frigate NVR, Plex, Jellyfin, etc as LXCs or containers.
-Usually these software requires gpu hardware acceleration for video encoding/decoding by passing through /dev/dri/ and can be shared among LXCs and containers.
+Usually, these software requires gpu hardware acceleration for video encoding/decoding by passing through /dev/dri/ and can be shared among LXCs and containers.
-However, Mini PCs usually only includes an igpu without any option to add a dedicated gpu.
+However, Mini PCs usually only include an igpu without any option to add a dedicated gpu.
 Generally, to get a display out, a full desktop environment running in a VM is required, with full gpu passthrough.
 This means the vt-d IOMMU needs to be enabled, so all other LXCs, containers and even Proxmox VE itself will lose access to the gpu, including /dev/dri for HWaccel.
 Vfio is generally suggested for this type of use case, but the implementation is complicated and the gpu is switched between the desktop VM and the host.
-This is unideal as the gpu unable to serve as display out and HWaccel at the same time.
+This is unideal as the gpu is unable to serve as display out and HWaccel at the same time.

 <h1>Use Case:</h1>